 - Lung problems

-As signs and symptoms of CMV are not usually severe or specific the infection is rarely diagnosed.
-Individuals infected with CMV develop antibodies (special proteins that help fight and destroy foreign bodies such as viruses).
-These antibodies are able to be detected in the blood, therefore blood tests can be used to diagnose CMV infection.
+Individuals infected with CMV will develop antibodies (special proteins that help fight and destroy foreign bodies such as viruses).
+These antibodies can be detected in the blood, so blood tests can be used to diagnose CMV infection.
 It is usual for two blood samples to be taken two weeks apart before an accurate diagnosis is made.
-To diagnose active infection, CMV can also be cultured in saliva, urine and tissue samples.
+To diagnose active infection, CMV can also be cultured from saliva, urine, and tissue samples.

 Vaccines against CMV are being researched but, at present, no vaccine is available.